gmforghieri/GoGreen-Application/README.md

 ##Tools used for the project
 Tools: Agile and Scrum methodologies, Checkstyle and Jacoco
-Technologies: JavaFX, Gluon Scenebuilder, Java Springboot, Hibernate, MySQL, jUnit, Mockito, Maven, Continuous Integration, Git with Gitlab
+Technologies: JavaFX, Gluon Scenebuilder, Java Springboot, Hibernate, MySQL, jUnit, Mockito, Maven, Continuous Integration, Git with Gitlab, JFoenix Material Design

 ##Responsibilities
 I have been mainly responsible for building the backend with the Java Springboot framework,